-The whole point of per-se rules is that procompetitive justifications are inadmissible.
+The whole point of per-se rules are that procompetitive justifications are inadmissible.
 Nevertheless, as we've seen time and time again, courts look at these.
 So, you should too.
 In Klor's the defendant went down in flames seemingly in large measure because it had no procompetitive justifications to offer.
-And in Fashion Originators Guild the defendant offered procompetitive justifications, and the court took these seriously, even while ultimately rejecting them.
+And in Fashion Originators Guild the defendant offered procompetitive justifications, and the court took these seriously - even though it ultimately rejected them.